Her bike, unfortunately, looked like this:

 It was due for this makeover.

-Iris came to the store with me and picked out her color of spray paint, and we also got a can of enamel to keep it from scratching too easily.
+Little Sister came to the store with me and picked out her color of spray paint, and we also got a can of enamel to keep it from scratching too easily.
 We used Rust-oleum Painter's Touch with Extra Cover in Gloss Grape, and Krylon Crystal Clear Indoor/Outdoor Protective, Non-Yellowing Clear Finish, in case you're curious.

 My hubby took the bike apart, which was not too hard to do, and gave it a light sanding before spraying with the purple.